 The green movement has also driven the paperless office and this extends to third-party billing options as well.
 While allied health-care providers are relatively new to offering direct billing options, they can very quickly embrace technology to improve their competitive offering, with respect to patient experience and office efficiency.

 Jessica Foster writes on behalf of mindZplay Solutions, provider of massage therapy websites and practice management solutions.
 To learn more, visit www.massagemanedger.com.

-Why you should consider offering this to your patients
+Why you should consider offering third-party billing to your patients